YussifIbrahim/Traffic-sign-classification-using-opencv/README.md

 ## Network and training
 The network used used had 3 layers and was trained for 100 epochs.
 This [code](augment_images.py) is used for building and training training the model using keras.
+The size of the trained model is so large so i could not load it in this repository so you would have to train one.